JoshSJKim/FCC---REGEX/README.md

 sentence.match(shortHand);  // Result would return '!'
 ```

-### Exercise (/\W/)
+#### Exercise (/\W/)

-Use the shorthand character class \W to count the number of non-alphanumeric characters in various quotes and strings.
+- Use the shorthand character class \W to count the number of non-alphanumeric characters in various quotes and strings.-

 ```js
 let quoteSample = "The five boxing wizards jump quickly.";